jianglanni/ECS150_project2/REPORT.md

 The semaphore struct has 2 member variables: `waitlist` and `count`.
 The `count` simulates the internal count of the semaphore.
-As for `waitlist`, if a thread cannot get a certain kind of resources, it will be blocked by the resources' semaphore, and the thread's TCB will go to the `waitlist` of this certain semaphore.
-The TCB does not go into the `tcb_queue` because it is blocked and should not rununtil getting unblocked.
+As for `waitlist`, if a thread calls `sem_down()` and it hits a semaphore whose count is 0, it gets blocked by the semaphore, and the thread's TCB will go to the `waitlist` of this certain semaphore.
+The TCB does not go into the `tcb_queue` because it is blocked and should not run until getting unblocked.
 Then, the next thread in `tcb_queue` will take over.
 The `waitlist` is FIFO, because when we unblock a thread, we want the first blocked thread to be revived to prevent starvation.
 The way we unblock a thread is simple, we just dequeue its TCB from the